 Who can get an apprenticeship?

 Apprentices must be aged 16+.
-Some learning providers or companies will let you apply earlier, as long as you will be 16 by the time the apprenticeship starts.
-Anyone living in England, over 16 and not in full-time education can do an apprenticeship.
+You can apply earlier as long as you will be 16 by the time the apprenticeship starts.

-Crucial: If you're not ready for an apprenticeship, need work experience, or want to polish your skills, a traineeship can help you through the process - and support you to apply to an apprenticeship.
+Crucial: If you're not ready for an apprenticeship or need work experience, a traineeship may suit you better.

 What about pay?

-Instant expert: Tell your parents all about apprenticeships with this Fact Sheet for Parents about Apprenticeships.
+Instant expert: Tell your parents all about apprenticeships with these resources for parents and guardians about apprenticeships and traineeships.

 Can I change my job into an apprenticeship?